rse-council/researchsoftware.org/assoc.md

 [🇺🇸 US-RSE - The US Research Software Engineer Association](http://us-rse.org/)

-# National RSE Associations under construction...
+# National/Multinational RSE Associations under construction...

 * [RSE Asia](https://rse-asia.github.io/RSE_Asia/) (Contact: [Saranjeet Kaur Bhogal](mailto:kaur.saranjeet3@gmail.com))

 Contact us to get your association listed here!

-# Starting a National RSE association
+# Starting a National/Multinational RSE association

 If you are thinking about starting something in your country or region, there is a blog post on [How to set up a national RSE association](https://researchsoftware.org/2018/04/18/how-to-setup.html) on this site.